-The NPSLBA programme materials are excellent for staff development and give a clear focus for each meeting.
+The NPSLBA program materials are excellent for staff development and give a clear focus for each meeting.

-South Gloucestershire LA has recognised how working on NPSLBA in this way has had a positive effect on the school and is using it as a model for its roll-out plans for improving behaviour and attendance in all schools.
+South Gloucestershire LA has recognized how working on NPSLBA in this way has had a positive effect on the school and is using it as a model for its roll-out plans for improving behavior and attendance in all schools.